splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 You can use wildcards when entering a metric name into the :strong:`Signal` field.

 If your metrics follow the naming conventions for Graphite metrics, see :ref:`graphite-options` for information on using Graphite wildcards and node aliasing.

+.. note:: Wildcard searches return results across all data types.
+For example, ``histogram.*`` returns all metrics and histogram metrics with names matching the search query.

 .. _find-metric: